uspki/policies/certificate-policy.md

 - Requesting, approving and executing the revocation of certificates
 - Performing internal self-audits at least every quarter in accordance with Section 8.7

-The Audit Administrator shall be responsible for
+The Security trusted role shall be responsible for
 - Reviewing, maintaining, and archiving audit logs
 - Overseeing internal compliance and self-audits to ensure that the CA is operating in accordance with its CPS